ShoshinNikita/go-errors/README.md

-# errors
+# github.com/ShoshinNikita/go-errors

-`github.com/ShoshinNikita/go-errors` is like `github.com/pkg/errors` but with major improvements:
+`github.com/ShoshinNikita/go-errors` is like `github.com/pkg/errors` but with some improvements:

 - it prints only the deepest stack trace
 - it filters `runtime` calls in stack traces